zhedongma/zhedongma.github.io/_pages/about.md

   - /about.html
 ---

-Hello Everybody!
-I am currently a first-year PhD student in Electrical&Computer Engineering at University of Florida supervised by [Prof.Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html), you can see his google scholar [here](https://scholar.google.com/citations?user=zvZUp70AAAAJ&hl=zh-CN).
-I just obtained my B.E. in Electrical Engineering and Automation from Zhejiang University, Hangzhou, P.R.China in June 2019.
+I am currently a second-year PhD student in Electrical&Computer Engineering at University of Florida supervised by [Prof.Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html), you can see his google scholar [here](https://scholar.google.com/citations?user=zvZUp70AAAAJ&hl=zh-CN).
+My research mainly focus on conducted/radiated EMI solution in power electronics systems, AC/DC power adapters and magnetic components.
+I obtained my B.E. in Electrical Engineering and Automation from Zhejiang University, Hangzhou, P.R.China in June 2019.

 In my daily life, I enjoy travelling as well as photographing a lot, you can see the pictures that I took along the journey in [Photo show](https://zhedongma.github.io/portfolio/).